keith12345/cpp_udemy/notes/section09_program_flow.md

 // 5 * 16 : 80
 ```

-**Note on condition expressions in loops** - greater than andd less then will throw a warning when comparing different types (e.g. signed and unsigned integers).
+**Note on condition expressions in loops** - greater than and less than will throw a warning when comparing different types (e.g. signed and unsigned integers).
 A common place where we find unsigned integers is with `vector.size()`.
 To avoid those, simply initialize an `unsigned` instead of an int.

 ### Range based for loops